TheAgileMCB/Lab01-exception-handling-and-debugging/README.md

 **Thank you** to C# and Visual Studio for making this project possible.
 And thank you to the 2020 DeltaV cohort for their help and encouragement, Keith, Craig, and Ian for supporting us.

 **And thanks** for listening.

+"The code in this project is licensed under MIT license."